SUMMONS AND COMPLAINTS

 The Process Server mails a Proof of Service to the courthouse the summons and

-complaint are served.
+complaints are served.
 If not served, a Not Found/No Service return is mailed to the

 plaintiff explaining the reason for non-service.